hgiasac/hasura-postgres-at-scale/README.md

 **4. add pg-0 as second read replica, then stop pg-1**

-- My expectation is, if `pg-1` is downed, `pg-0` will take both role read and write.
+- My expectation is, if `pg-1` is down, `pg-0` will take both role read and write.
 However, Hasura Pro only runs several queries then get hanging.
 There is conflict between repeat read and read-write ISOLATION LEVEL

 #### Conclusion